 Park your car on the south side of our building and follow the signs to the "Pit Stop" kart shop.
 It is located in the basement of our building.
 You'll enter trackside.
 Come on in and announce yourself and your intention to rent a go-kart.
 The paper work takes only a minute or two.

-Relax this will be both fun and easy.
-If you don't give it a try we can guarantee it will remain as some of the best fun you've never had.
-We have a great introduction video for you to watch before your on track session.
+We have a great instruction video for you to watch before your on track session.
 We will spend time with you before your rental period begins getting you fitted to a kart and safety gear.
-If we have a young driver who is still uncertain one of our staff will take a kart out and lead the new driver around the track at slow speed to show them the route and to help create some comfort zone.
+If we have a driver who is still uncertain about the first lap one of our staff will take a kart out and lead the new driver around the track at slow speed to show them the route and to help create some comfort zone.

 - Do I need any special clothing to rent a go-kart?